-If you’re feeling inspired by the incredible Women’s March that happened around the globe last Saturday, then here are five exhibitions exploring gender equality you should go see this weekend.
+If you’re feeling inspired by the incredible Women’s March that happened around the globe last Saturday, then here are five feminist exhibitions you should go see this weekend.
 From Riot Grrrls in Chicago to Guerrilla Girls in London, you can delve into the history and the future of the feminist movement – and see some damn good art too.

 If you know of any other events happening this weekend that celebrate everything Trump stands against, comment below and share the love 👇

 Photographer’s Gallery, London.
 Until 29th January 2017.